Curriculum and Instruction MEd Degree

 The School of Education provides educators two options for advancing their craft through earning a Master of Education in Curriculum and Instruction.
 Our primary method of delivery is in an online environment.
 Our secondary method of delivery is in face-to-face courses to address the specific needs of various cohorts.

-Earn as master’s degree in education with a major in curriculum and instruction from The University of Texas at Tyler by completing 30 credit hours of upper-level coursework.
-This flexible degree program can be completed in as little as 2 years.
+Earn a master’s degree in education with a major in curriculum and instruction from The University of Texas at Tyler by completing 30 credit hours of upper-level coursework.
+This flexible degree program can be completed in as little as two years.

-- Complete a program that offers online classes to accommodate working teachers.
+- Many online classes are offered to accommodate working teachers.

 - Attend summer sessions that fit with your school’s academic calendar.